temporalio/proposals/all-sdk/autotuning.md

   ///
   /// Users' implementation of this can choose to emit metrics, or otherwise leverage the information provided by the
-  /// `info` parameter to be better able to make future decisions about whether a slot should be handed out.
+  /// `info` parameter to be better able to make future decisions about whether a slot should be handed out. fn mark_slot_used(&self, info: <Self::SlotKind as SlotKind>::Info<'_>);
-  ///
-  /// `info` may not be provided if the slot was never used
-  /// `error` may be provided if an error was encountered at any point during processing
-  ///     TODO: Error type should maybe also be generic and bound to slot type fn mark_slot_used(&self, info: Option<&Self::SlotKind::Info>, error: Option<&anyhow::Error>);

   /// Frees a slot.
+This is always called when a slot is no longer needed, even if it was never marked as used.
+  /// EX: If the poller reserves a slot, and then receives an invalid task from the server for whatever reason, this
-  fn release_slot(&self, info: &SlotReleaseReason<Self::SlotKind::Info>);
+  /// method would be called with [SlotReleaseReason::Error]. fn release_slot(&self, info: SlotReleaseReason);

-  /// If this implementation knows how many slots are available at any moment, it should return that here. fn available_slots(&self) -> Option<usize>;
 }

-struct WorkflowSlotsInfo {
-  used_slots: Vec<WorkflowSlotInfo>,
-  /// Current size of the workflow cache.
-  num_cached_workflows: usize,
-  /// The limit on the size of the cache, if any.
-This is important for users to know as discussed below in the section
-  /// on workflow cache management.
-  max_cache_size: Option<usize>,
-  // ...
-Possibly also metric information
+/// This trait lets implementors obtain other information that might be relevant to their decision on whether to hand
+/// out a slot.
+It's a trait rather than a struct because the most up-to-date information should be available even
+/// if waiting for some time in the blocking version of `reserve_slot`. pub trait SlotReservationContext<SK: SlotKind>: Send + Sync {
+  /// Returns information about currently in-use slots fn used_slots(&self) -> &[SK::Info];

+  // ... anything else users end up wanting here
 }

-struct ActivitySlotsInfo {
-  used_slots: Vec<ActivitySlotInfo>,
+pub enum SlotReleaseReason {
+  TaskComplete,
+  NeverUsed,
+  Error(anyhow::Error),  // Or possibly something specific to the slot kind, but unlikely.
 }

-struct LocalActivitySlotsInfo {
+pub struct WorkflowSlotInfo<'a> {
-  used_slots: Vec<LocalActivitySlotInfo>,
+  pub workflow_type: &'a str,
+  // etc...
 }

-struct WorkflowSlotInfo {
-  workflow_type: String,
-  // task queue, worker id, etc...
-}
-struct ActivitySlotInfo {
+pub struct ActivitySlotInfo<'a> {
-  activity_type: String,
+  pub activity_type: &'a str,
   // etc...
 }
-struct LocalActivitySlotInfo {
+pub struct LocalActivitySlotInfo<'a> {
-  activity_type: String,
+  pub activity_type: &'a str,
   // etc...
 }

 struct WorkflowSlotKind {}
 struct ActivitySlotKind {}
 struct LocalActivitySlotKind {}
-trait SlotKind {
+pub trait SlotKind {
-  type Info;
+  type Info<'a>;
 }
 impl SlotKind for WorkflowSlotKind {
-  type Info = WorkflowSlotInfo;
+  type Info<'a> = WorkflowSlotInfo<'a>;
 }
 impl SlotKind for ActivitySlotKind {
-  type Info = ActivitySlotInfo;
+  type Info<'a> = ActivitySlotInfo<'a>;
 }
 impl SlotKind for LocalActivitySlotKind {
-  type Info = LocalActivitySlotInfo;
+  type Info<'a> = LocalActivitySlotInfo<'a>;
 }
-trait WorkflowTaskSlotSupplier: SlotSupplier<SlotKind=WorkflowSlotKind> {}
-trait ActivityTaskSlotSupplier: SlotSupplier<SlotKind=ActivitySlotKind> {}
-trait LocalActivityTaskSlotSupplier: SlotSupplier<SlotKind=LocalActivitySlotKind> {}

 /// Users might want to be able to pause the handing-out of slots as an effective way of pausing their workers.
 /// We can provide an implementation for this that wraps their implementation, or one of the defaults we provide.